MCP Authorization Conformance

 The product bet

 SecurityRecipes is positioned as the secure context layer for agentic AI.
 Context trust, egress controls, and run receipts are not enough if MCP authorization is loose.
-A production buyer will ask:
+A production reviewer will ask:

 - Is the token bound to the MCP resource, not a generic upstream API?